Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/implementation.md

 !!!info "Best Practice"
     For simple on/off flags, Amplitude recommends using the [all users segment](#all-users-segment) allocation set to either 100% or 0% rather than using the activation toggle to control traffic.
 The activation toggle should be used to sunset a feature that has been fully rolled out or rolled back after the flag's instrumentation has been removed.

+### Flag dependencies

+A flag may define a [dependency](../flag-dependencies.md) on another flag's evaluation.
+If the dependency isn't met then no variant returns, otherwise the evaluation continues.
+Flag dependencies are currently utilized to implement [mutual exclusion groups](../flag-dependencies.md#mutual-exclusion-groups) and [holdout groups](../flag-dependencies.md#holdout-groups).

+!!!example

+    For example, Flag-2 may define a dependency on Flag-1 evaluating to the variant `on`.

+    * Flag-1 (50% `on`)
+    * Flag-2 (50% `control`, 50% `treatment`)
+        * Depends on Flag-1=`on`

+    The dependency ensures that Flag-1 will always be evaluated before Flag-2.
+Further, if Flag-1 evaluates to `on`, then Flag-2 will be fully evaluated.
+If Flag-1 does not evaluate to a variant, or to a variant other than `on`, the evaluation of Flag-2 fails the dependency check and no variant is assigned.

+    In this example, 50% of evaluated users will be assigned a variant for Flag-2.

 ### Individual inclusions

 Inclusions allow you to force bucket specific users (identified by either their user ID or device ID) into a variant.
 This feature is primarily used for development purposes.
-For example if you are the developer on a new multi-variate feature and you want to test each variant in your application, add your user or device ID to the inclusions and refresh the application.
+For example, if you are the developer on a new multi-variate feature and you want to test each variant in your application, add your user or device ID to the inclusions and refresh the application.

 ### Sticky bucketing